rackerlabs/support-how-to/content/cloud-orchestration/build-cloud-orchestration-templates.md

 In the template, you create a second load balancer and pull in an IP from the first load balancer using the `get_attr` parameter.

 In the proceeding example, an IP address is hard coded into the load balancer.
-However, if you are creating nodes in the same template, so you would not know the IP yet for the load balancer.
+However, if you are creating nodes in the same template, you would not know the IP yet for the load balancer.

 You can compensate for this by using `{ get_attr: [web_server, private_ip] }` which will retrieve the Private IP address for all the nodes under the `web_server` resource: